ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 Doing software development in an agile way will have benefits.
 If they do it well and really adopt the mindset, it can have a lot of benefits.
-However most of the times I have seen IT departments go agile, it's really waterfall planning with a planning session every 'sprint' to decide which bit to do next.
+However, most of the times I have seen IT departments go agile, it's really waterfall planning with a planning session every 'sprint' to decide which bit to do next.

 So really, changing the way a team in IT organizes its todo list can provide localized benefit, but still isnt transformative